ncatlab/nlab-content/pages/7/2/5/4/4527/content.md

 __Fred van Oystaeyen__ is an [[algebraist]] and one of the pioneers of [[noncommutative algebraic geometry]]; he is a Professor at Antwerp.
-He is especially well known for his work on graded rings, localization theory for noncommutative rings and the study of Brower groups and generalizations.
+He is especially well known for his work on graded rings, localization theory for noncommutative rings and the study of Brauer groups and generalizations.

 * [official page](http://www.ua.ac.be/main.aspx?c=fred.vanoystaeyen)